 Natalie Jones

-Natalie Jones Hallahan serves as Executive Vice President of Meridian where she oversees Meridian’s three Centers: Global Leadership, Diplomacy and Culture and cultivates strategic philanthropic and programmatic partnerships for the organization.
-Since joining Meridian in June 2017 as Senior Vice President for External Affairs and Diplomatic Engagement, Natalie has driven programmatic and financial organizational growth by spearheading the development of new initiatives including the Meridian Council, the Center for Diplomatic Engagement, DiplomacyRISE and Culturefix.
+Natalie Jones Hallahan serves as Executive Vice President of Meridian, leading Meridian’s programs to advance American diplomacy and leadership.
+She works closely with Meridian’s four program centers, Global Leadership, Diplomatic Engagement, Corporate Diplomacy, and Culture, to cultivate strategic partnerships and engage stakeholders from the government, business, and diplomatic communities.
+Since joining Meridian in June 2017 as Vice President for External Affairs, Jones has driven financial growth and mission impact by leading the organization’s strategy and operations and spearheading the development of critical initiatives, including the Meridian Council, the Center for Diplomatic Engagement, DiplomacyRISE and Culturefix.

-Prior to joining Meridian, she served as Deputy Chief of Protocol of the United States.
-Throughout her tenure at the U.S. Department of State, Natalie worked with over 100 foreign governments and delegations on their visits to the United States and traveled with the President, Vice President and Secretary of State to advise on protocol and logistical considerations of overseas trips.
-In her role, she led large teams to plan and execute high-level international summits, state visits and diplomatic events and served as a central interlocutor between foreign governments, the U.S. Department of State and White House throughout the complex planning process.
-Before being promoted to Deputy Chief of Protocol in July 2011, she served as Assistant Chief of Protocol for Ceremonials from April 2009 – July 2011 where she oversaw the planning of all official and ceremonial events hosted by the Secretary of State.
-In addition to her leadership and operational experience at the U.S. Department of State, Natalie cultivated a network of relationships in the diplomatic community by building a series of public-private partnership programs to promote engagement between leaders in the government, business and cultural sectors and the foreign diplomatic corps.
+Before joining Meridian, she served as Deputy Chief of Protocol of the United States from 2011-2016 and as Acting Chief of Protocol in 2013, working with over 100 foreign governments and delegations on their visits to the United States and traveling with the President, Vice President, and Secretary of State to advise on protocol considerations of overseas trips.
+She led large teams to plan and execute high-level international summits, state visits, and diplomatic events and served as a central interlocutor between foreign governments, the U.S. Department of State, and the White House.
+She started at the State Department in 2009 as Assistant Chief of Protocol for Ceremonials, overseeing the planning of ceremonial events hosted by the Secretary of State.

-Natalie graduated with a bachelor’s degree in political science from Emory University in Atlanta, GA and lives in Washington, D.C. with her husband, Patrick Hallahan, daughter Eleanor and son Henry.
+Jones graduated from Emory University in Atlanta, GA, and lives in Washington, D.C., with her husband, Patrick Hallahan, daughter Eleanor, and son Henry.